Articles of Incorporation and Rules

 (Objections)

-Article 16 Objections to an election must be made in writing to the Chairman of the Election Management Committee within four days of the announcement of the election results.
+Article 16.
+Any objections concerning the election shall be made in writing to the Chairman of the General Assembly Election Management Committee within four days of the date on which the election results are announced.

 2. The ruling on any objections shall be made by the General Election Management Committee